NiklasTiede/CheatSheet-Linux/README.md

 echo $HOME         # same as above
 ```

-For instance credentials can be separated from code as environment variables (or within files).
+For instance credentials can be separated from code as environment variables (or as a separate file).
 The creation of new env vars can be achieved by the `export` command.
 To set a env var for the current user permanently it has to be appended to your .bashrc or .zshrc file.

 ```bash